gregsaun/prusa_i3_bear_upgrade/full_upgrade/for_mk2_mk2s/manual/assembly_instructions/step09.md

 #### Assembly

-:pushpin: Y belt will not be shown in figures for this step and all others coming after
+:heavy_exclamation_mark: Y belt is not visible in these figures and will not be visible in the following ones

 1. Unclip the front of y smooth rods
 1. Slide carefully the Y carriage.
 Ensure correct orientation as highlighted in figure 9.1